 1.4 Methodology

 The methodology employed in this study is based on a static analysis of worst-case interference.
-It evaluates whether, even under conditions of perfect antenna coupling between the systems, in the worst case geometry, and in the absence of antenna pointing errors and losses such as depolarization and clutter, the interference levels comply with the established ITU-R service protection criteria.
+It evaluates the interference level for the DC-MSS space station receiver from the lunar surface transmitter using the worst case geometry.

 1.5 Study results